 Of being in the water, he recalled.
 “I kept getting bumped by guys wearing life jackets.
 Nobody wanted to share my planks.
 I didn’t ask them.”

 Three POWs found an abandoned lifeboat and managed to climb in but found it had no oars.
 With the rough seas, they could not maneuver it to help other POWs.
 According to the survivors, the Arisan Maru and sank sometime after dark on Tuesday, October 24, 1944.
 Oliver – who was not in the boat – stated he heard men using what he called “GI whistles” to contact each other.
 “They were blowing these GI whistles in the night.
 This weird moaning sound.
 I can’t describe it.”

 Men were heard calling the names of other men in the dark.
 The next morning there were just waves.
 Oliver and three other men were picked up by a Japanese destroyer and taken to Formosa and finally sent to Japan.
 The next day the three men in the boat picked up two more survivors and later made it to China and freedom.

 Of the nearly 1775 men who boarded the Arisan Maru, only nine survived its sinking, but only eight of these men survived the war.

 1st Lt.
 Wayne R. Fanson lost his life when the Arisan Maru was torpedoed in the South China Sea.
 He was 36 years old when he died.
-His family received this message:
+His wife received this message: